Hey everyone, here’s my web hosting recommendations aka, why I picked SiteGround and DreamHost to work with and why I

 The Most Important Factors When Choosing Web Hosting

-Choosing a web host is about two things: 1.
+Choosing a web host starts with two things: 1.
 Getting hosting that’s right for your current situation and 2.
 Getting quality hosting with the right level of support.

 Let’s look at this more…

 Getting Hosting That’s Right For Your Current Situation

 The right kind of hosting depends on where you’re at so far in building your blog.
-New bloggers have different needs than more experienced bloggers and the hosting will reflect that.
+New bloggers have different needs than more experienced bloggers or online business owners and the hosting will reflect that.

 Regardless of which hosting company you choose it’s important that they’re a real hosting company with staff available 24/7.
 I can’t stress that enough since I’ve seen every web hosting support situation you could imagine and they happen at all hours.

 You’ll also want features like free SSL certificates — for the “green padlock” on your site — and the ability to host multiple sites on a single account for the same price.

 If you’re a new blogger, having “above-and-beyond” support can make the difference between trying out blogging but getting lost in the details versus really learning how it works and building up a great site.

 Having that relationship with the web hosting support folks gives you a technical community for help with your site.
 And with the right host that extra support is included already.

 Many new bloggers also prefer having a CPanel interface which has an easy standard web-based panel for configuring hosting options.

-You can grow your blog with hosting like this and build your traffic until you’re ready to jump into a more experienced level of blogging.
+You can grow your blog with hosting like this and build your traffic until you’re ready to jump into a more technical hosting plan if needed.

 When you’re ready to run the back-end WordPress system yourself and your audience is growing, getting a top tier VPS (Virtual Private Server, which has more resources to handle web traffic) at a reasonable price is the right next step.